 3. Instant Exploitation:

-When the key and the assets are one and the same, anyone who obtains the key can monetize and exploit the asset instantly.
+When the key and the assets are the same, anyone who obtains the key can monetize and exploit the asset instantly.
 As we’ve seen in security breaches in public blockchain settings, such as Bitfinex, Mt.
-Gox and others, the malicious transfer of ‘value’ can be instantaneous, irreversible and significant.
+Gox, and others, the malicious transfer of ‘value’ can be instantaneous, irreversible, and significant.

 Participants in these systems lost millions of dollars as a result of compromised security systems.
 However, these attacks exploited vulnerabilities at the application layer—the wallets holding the keys to the assets—rather than the underlying blockchain protocol.
 So far, blockchain technology itself has proved tamper-resistant.